davnpsh/valhalla/README.md

-# valhalla-setup
+# Valhalla

-An Ansible playbook to setup my HomeLab
+> An Ansible playbook to setup my HomeLab